yairpod/SEAPATH_CentOS_Stream_Kickstart/README.md

 sshkey --username=ansible "ssh-rsa XXX" sshkey --username=root "ssh-rsa XXX"
 ```
-Replacing the quoted section with the ssh key of your choose.
+Replacing the quoted section with the ssh key of your choice.

+### Optional

+The default password for root and unprivileged users is "toto".
+To change it,
-Replace [rootpw](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#rootpw) with encrypted root password.
+replace [rootpw](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#rootpw) with encrypted root password.

-In the lines beginning with `user` change the value of `--password=` to [encrypted passwords](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#user) of your choose.
+In the lines beginning with `user` change the value of `--password=` to [encrypted passwords](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#user) of your choice.

 **Depending on your network configuration**
 Replace network device, ip and gateway and the `network` line.